oroinc/platform/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

 When parameter `substitute_action` is defined and it corresponds to other action name that should be displayed (e.g. matched by context) substitution happens.
 In other words, action that define substitution will be positioned in UI instead of action that defined in parameter.
-For substitutor-action (e.g. action that have `substitute_action` parameter) same matching and filter mechanisms are applied as for normal action with one difference: if no matching or filtering criteria are specified than that action will be matched automatically.
+For replacement action (e.g. action that have `substitute_action` parameter) same [matching and filter mechanisms](#matching-and-filter-mechanism) are applied as for normal action with one difference: if no matching or filtering criteria are specified than that action will be matched automatically.
-But after all - actions that did not make any replacement will be cleared from output.
+But after all - actions that did not make any replacement will be cleared from result list.

 Button Options Configuration